dirkarnez/respectesc-client/src/data/en-self-selected-overseas-domestic-helpers.md

 # Direct Hire From Overseas and Local

-To employ overseas domestic helpers from Philippines, Cambodia and Indonesia who are not affiliated with the Centre, we process the document procedures for direct employment.
+To employ overseas domestic helpers from the Philippines, Cambodia and Indonesia who are not affiliated with the Centre.
+We process the document procedures for direct employment of overseas domestic helpers from the Philippines, Cambodia and Indonesia.

 Prices:
 <br>